 General

 - Are you using Firefox as your browser?
 Firefox does not display PDF form fields.
-That said, all browsers (and the MAC "preview" function) only approximate a PDF form, sometimes with bad (for instance, fields you completed don't print out) results.
+That said, all browsers (and the MAC "preview" function) only approximate a PDF form, sometimes with bad results (for instance, fields you completed don't print out).
 The way to ensure the best results when completing a PDF form is to save the form to your computer and open it in Acrobat Reader (which can be downloaded for free from Adobe, if you do not already have it installed on your computer).

 -